NGC 6365B - Spiral Galaxy in Draco

 Apparent size of NGC 6365BThe following table reports NGC 6365B apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 6365B is a visual representation of it.

 The image below is a photograph of NGC 6365B from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 6365B - Spiral Galaxy is classified as Spiral (SAd) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 6365B - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 6365B - Spiral Galaxy in Draco is classified as Spiral (SAd) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 6365B - Spiral Galaxy in Draco in the Hubble de Vaucouleurs sequence.